CosmoLike/cocoa_desy1xplanck/README.md

 > $ mpirun -n 1 --mca btl tcp,self cobaya-run ./projects/desy1xplanck/yaml/EXAMPLE_EVALUATE1.yaml -f

+# WARNING: WHEN GENERATING PCs OF BARYON IMPACTS, PLEASE GENERATE WITH SHEAR-ONLY LIKELIHOOD.
+CURRENTLY WE ARE ONLY CONFIDENT TO APPLY BARYON PCS TO SHEAR-SHEAR CORRELATION FUNCTION, NOT THE OTHER PROBES.

 The fiducial `cosmolike_core` data vector is `./data/xi_desy1xplanck_6x2pt_fid_cosmolike_core` The fiducial parameters to generate `cosmolike_core` data vector is recorded in `./data/README.md`